OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ### 3.3.1 - Bill of materials

-A process shall exist for creating and managing a bill of materials that includes each open source component (and its identified licenses) from which the supplied software is comprised.
+A process shall exist for creating and managing a bill of materials that includes each open source component (and its identified licenses) from which the supplied software is may contain.

 #### Verification material(s):

-- 3.3.1.1 - A documented procedure for identifying, tracking, reviewing, approving, and archiving information about the collection of open source components from which the supplied software is comprised.
+- 3.3.1.1 - A documented procedure for identifying, tracking, reviewing, approving, and archiving information about the collection of open source components from which the supplied software is may contain.
 - 3.3.1.2 - Open source component records for the supplied software that demonstrates the documented procedure was properly followed.

 #### Rationale: